SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 \subsection{Simulation pipeline}

 \subsubsection{Initialisation}
-The simulation pipeline makes use of the REBOUND \citep{rebound} and REBOUNDx \citep{reboundx} packages for numerical integration.
+The simulation pipeline makes use of the REBOUND <d-cite key="rebound"></d-cite> and REBOUNDx <d-cite key="reboundx"></d-cite> packages for numerical integration.
 The pipeline has been created to accept either a given planetary system, as seen in figure \ref{fig_trappistlayout}, or a $.csv$ file holding orbital elements.

 \begin{figure}
 	\includegraphics[width=\columnwidth]{Images/TRAPPIST-1_layout}